-A law adopted by the Saeima and suspended by the President may be repealed by referendum if at least half of all voters who participated in the previous Saeima elections take part in the referendum and the majority of them vote in favour of repealing the law.
+A law adopted by the Parliament and suspended by the President may be repealed by a referendum if at least half of the voters who participated in the previous Saeima elections take part in the referendum and the majority of them vote in favour of repealing the law.

 Not all laws can be put to a referendum, however.
 The Budget and laws on loans, taxes, Customs, railway tariffs, military service, the declaration and initiation of war, the conclusion of a peace treaty, the declaration and repeal of a state of emergency, mobilisation and demobilisation and agreements with foreign countries may not be put to a referendum.

 A law enters into force on the fourteenth day following its publication in Latvijas Vēstnesis, unless the law specifies another deadline.
 The time limit for entry into force of a law begins the day following publication of that law.

 A draft regulation drawn up by a Ministry, the State Chancellery or a public administrative body answerable to the Prime Minister may be submitted to the Cabinet by a member of the Cabinet.

 A draft regulation drawn up by the head of another State or local authority, NGO or social partner organisation may be submitted for consideration by a Cabinet committee or by the Cabinet itself only via the member of the Cabinet who is politically responsible for the respective area, sector or sub-sector.